Washington state Sen. Liz Lovelett leads in primary results for 40th District Senate seat

 A Bellingham resident, Blackwood has made a strong showing against Lovelett in fundraising.
 As of Tuesday, Blackwood had brought in $43,924, according to the state Public Disclosure Commission.
 Lovelett, meanwhile, raised $66,405.

 Miller has campaigned on cutting state government waste and opposing new taxes.
-Greta Aitken, also a Democrat, has focused on homelessness, housing and substance-abuse issues.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.